MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * winapp2.ini (Non-CCleaner)
   * Enables downloading the latest Non-CCleaner variant of winapp2.ini to use as the comparator file
     * CCleaner users should not use this option
+    * Only shown if winapp2.ini (online) option is enabled

 * Toggle Log Saving
   * Enables or disables saving the diff output to a file at the end of execution